Supporting Multilingualism

 UN Secretariat Learning Strategy 2021-2025

-• Language Proficiency Examination Administration
+Preparation Courses for the Language Proficiency Examination

-The annual Language Proficiency Examination is administered online every year and accessible from everywhere in the world.
+The annual Language Proficiency Examination is administered online in Arabic, Chinese, English, French, Russian and Spanish, and is accessible from anywhere in the world.
+The exam tests listening and reading comprehension, spoken and written production and interaction at the UN Level III - Advanced Language Competence.
 For more on the timeline, application process and exam administration, please go to Language Proficiency Examination

 English